Seagullie/twitter-clone/README.md

   * CRUD functionality for users
   * User search and following logic

 The project is hosted on Heroku.
-User profile pictures are stored in Clodinary<br>
+User profile pictures are stored in Cloudinary<br>
 <a href="https://twitter-clone4.herokuapp.com/">Link to project on Heroku</a>
 <br>
 <sub><sup>pls twitter don't sue me XD</sup></sub>